-The Elastic Cloud console includes a memory pressure indicator for each instance in your cluster.
-This memory pressure indicator can tell you when you need to think about upgrading to a larger cluster.
+In addition to the more detailed cluster performance metrics, the Elastic Cloud console also includes a memory pressure indicator for each node in your cluster.
+This memory pressure indicator can also tell you when you need to think about upgrading to a larger cluster.

 The percentage number used in the memory pressure indicator is actually the fill rate of the old generation pool.
 If you want to know about why we chose this metric, see Understanding Memory Pressure.